• About Connective

 SEO Benefit: Search engine optimization is the primary benefit of using HARO for link building.
 Creating a successful SEO strategy requires the integration of many different factors, and using HARO for quality backlinks is an excellent way to bolster your performance.

-Cons: The Drawbacks of HARO
+Cons: The drawbacks of HARO

 Extreme Competition: Over the years, HARO has become flooded with people hoping to gain exposure and backlinks from journalists and media sites.
 It isn’t easy to stand out in such a vast crowd.